 Generator Hostels is a chain of luxury hostels – all of them are currently in Europe – and I think offer one of the best options in this area.

 It does appear like it is more difficult to find this new segment in South America.
 Australia has some good ones and I have also heard good things about Cape town in this area.
 Let me know any more you find out!

-Here are a few tips for travelling alone in boutique hotels:
+Here are a few tips for the lone traveller in boutique hotels:

 -choose a boutique hotel that has a roof terrace/outdoor area for a drink.
 Kicking back with a wine after a day exploring is a great time to meet people – especially if you have a full bottle/snacks and can share.
 Also even if you don’t meet anyone it is nice to have somewhere to sit other than your room when you are on your travelling alone